Litigation

 Background

-The President of the Arizona Senate and the Speaker of the House joined in the case to defend the laws after Attorney General Mayes declined to defend the constitutionality of the laws.
+President of the Arizona Senate Warren Petersen and Speaker of the Arizona House of Representatives Steve Montenegro intervened in the lawsuit to defend the laws.
+The litigation is ongoing.

 Disclaimers